NLeSC/python-template/README.dev.md

 1. verifying that the `my-python-project`'s version can be updated using `bumpversion`
 1. making a release of `my-python-project` on https://test.pypi.org/

+Follow the instructions from `my-python-project/README.dev.md` and make sure that everything works.

 ## Making a release

 ### Preparation

-1. Update the `CHANGELOG.md`
+1. Make sure the `CHANGELOG.md` has been updated
 2. Verify that the information in `CITATION.cff` is correct, and that `.zenodo.json` contains equivalent data
-3. Make sure that `version` in [setup.cfg](setup.cfg) has been bumped to the to-be-released version of the template
+3. Make sure that `version` in [setup.cfg](setup.cfg) and  `version` in [CITATION.cff](CITATION.cff) have been bumped to the to-be-released version of the template
 4. Run the unit tests with `pytest tests/`
 5. Go through the steps outlined above for [generating a new package from the command line](#using-cookiecutter-to-generate-a-new-package-from-the-command-line), and verify that the generated package works as it should.